patricklai14/samples/supervised/README.md

 - K Nearest Neighbors
 - Support Vector Machines

 For each model, optimal parameters are chosen by conducting an exhaustive "grid search" and using the parameter values that yield the highest cross-validated test score.
+The models used in this project were implemented using the scikit-learn package.

 To run the code for a particular model (on both data sets):
 Decision Tree: python decision_tree.py